 We had passed by Yumthang Valley on our way to Zero Point but we fell in love once again with the stunning scenery – we were lucky to be witnessing nature at its grandest best.

-We got off the car to take a walk in the valley.
+We got off the car to take a walk in the verdant valley.
 This was not the flower season but even without them, its natural beauty took our breath away.
 We were trying to imagine how it would look in April, filled with 32 shades of rhododendrons!
 Although it was sunny, it was windy as well and hence very chilly.
-A tributary of river Teesta with crystal clear water flows through ththis beautiful valley.
+A tributary of river Teesta with crystal clear water flows through this beautiful valley.
 We just looked on…

 I have to mention a funny thing here.
 Our sick friend had requested the cook to religiously serve her rice, boiled potatoes (aloo), boiled eggs and moong dal every day to recover asap.
 The moong dal became a permanent fixture in the regular dinner menu and they lovingly served her quota of boiled eggs and aloo everyday.
 On the day we were leaving Lachung, she had recovered well enough to try normal food but before she could even order her meal, out came Kusal armed with 3 boiled eggs and aloos!
 We couldn’t refuse such a gift of love and affectionately carried them all the way to Gangtok.
 We had a good laugh about it later and she remarked that she would have to abstain from aloo and eggs for a while.
 They are really such sweet and simple people!